How to compare errors and omissions insurance quotes

 6. Aggregate and per occurrence limits

-Make note of the aggregate and per occurrence limits listed in your quote:
+Make note of the aggregate and per occurrence limits listed in your online quote:

-- Aggregate limit is the amount your insurance can pay for the whole policy term.
+- Aggregate limit is the maximum amount your insurance will pay for the whole policy term.

-- Per-occurrence limit is the most your policy can pay for a single claim.
+- Per occurrence limit is the most your policy will pay for a single claim.

-Let’s say your E&O insurance has an aggregate limit of $2 million and a per-occurrence limit of $1 million.
-Your first million-dollar lawsuit is covered, as is your second.
-But you really want to avoid another negligence claim because those two lawsuits put you at the policy’s threshold.
+Let’s say your E&O insurance has an aggregate limit of $1 million and a per occurrence limit of $1 million.
+Your first million-dollar professional liability lawsuit is covered, as is your second.
+But you really want to avoid another negligence claim, because those two lawsuits put you at your policy’s threshold.
 Your errors and omissions policy won’t pay another claim until it’s renewed.